joshuaaanderson/emailstathelper/README.md

 2. You might need to turn off 2fa and re-enable it for it to work.

 # Other Opportunities
-1. select last date from the DB and only pull in new records since the last e-mail retrieved
+1. Select last date from the DB and only pull in new records since the last e-mail retrieved.
-2. store a copy of the database in the table
+2. Store a copy of the database in the table.
-3. add a UI frontend for keeping track of metrics graphically (make it pretty)
+3. Add a UI frontend for keeping track of metrics graphically (top sender, historical metrics, etc).

 # Analyze for the results
 ```sql